ckesurf/restful-kickstarter-challenge/README.md

 1. Displays all of the projects
 2. Displays information about one project
-3. Displays a form to create a new project
-4. Creates a new project based on given parameters
+3. Creates a new project based on given parameters
-5. Displays a form to update an existing project
-6. Updates an existing project with given parameters
+4. Updates an existing project with given parameters
-7. Deletes an existing project
+5. Deletes an existing project